steel-wing/zenbook-duo-hyprland/README.md

 # Zenbook Duo - Hyprland
-These are the scripts I use on my Arch + Hyprland Asus Zenbook Duo (2024).
+These are the scripts I use on my Asus Zenbook Duo (2024) running Arch + Hyprland.
 While they started out as an attempt at getting the bottom screen to work, the scope is now aimed at feature parity with the drivers and software that ASUS bundles with this device on Windows.